silx-kit/pyFAI/doc/source/usage/tutorial/Introduction/introduction.rst

 from
 `Github <https://github.com/kif/pyFAI/tree/master/doc/source/usage/tutorial>`__

-load and display diffraction images
+Load and display diffraction images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First of all we will download an image and display it.
+Displaying it the
+right way is important as the orientation of the image imposes the
+azimuthal angle sign.

 .. code:: python

+    #initializes the visualization module
     %pylab inline
-    #initializes the visualization module

 .. parsed-literal::